Dual Careers across Borders

 When you decided to move across borders for your partner's work, you knew it could take time for you to find relevant work locally.
 You would need to settle in, find your feet, get used to a new location, and maybe settle the kids in at school.

-You have a university degree and relevant experience.
+You're highly skilled, just like your partner.
 You are motivated to work, use your skills, and contribute to society.
 Yet, you seem almost invisible here.
 You worry about the widening gap in your CV, knowing that with every passing month, your ties to the formal workforce weaken, and your CV gap gets more difficult to bridge.

 You feel like an important part of you has been ripped away.
 Because your professional identity matters to you, it's a cornerstone of how you see yourself and your place in the world.
 If you can't be a professional - who are you?